Steve Oram: Life and career

-Oram was born in Melton Mowbray, Leicestershire, England.
+Oram was born in 1973, in Melton Mowbray, Leicestershire, England.
+He studied at the University of East Anglia, taking degrees in both English and film.

+Career

 He started as a character comedian on the comedy circuit and performed several comedy shows at the Edinburgh Fringe with comedy partner Tom Meeten during the early 2000s.
 He also appeared at Ealing Live, a comedy night at Ealing Studios, where he met and started working with Alice Lowe.

-In 2002, Oram and Meeten wrote and starred in Channel 4's Matthew & Tone: Tales of Friendship and Innocence.
+In 2002, Oram and Meeten wrote, composed the music and starred in Channel 4's Matthew & Tone: Tales of Friendship and Innocence.
 It was directed by Dominic Brigstocke and screened in season 5 of the Comedy Lab series.
-Oram also composed much of the music used in the show.

 Oram appeared in various TV & film roles throughout the 2000s including the second series of People Like Us (2001), the feature film It's All Gone Pete Tong (2004) starring Paul Kaye, Tittybangbang (2006–07) and Suburban Shootout (2006).
-He also played Donnie the tramp in series 3 of The Mighty Boosh (2007), written by and starring Julian Barratt and Noel Fielding.
+He also played Donnie the tramp in the series written by and starring Julian Barratt and Noel Fielding, series 3 of The Mighty Boosh (2007).

-In 2008 his short film Connections screened at Cannes Film Festival as part of the official Straight 8 selection.
+In 2008, his short film Connections screened at Cannes Film Festival as part of the official Straight 8 selection.

 He also appeared alongside Alice Lowe as a support act in Steve Coogan's 2008–09 stand up tour "Steve Coogan is.....Alan Partridge and other less successful characters".

 Oram has written and directed numerous short films under the pseudonym "Steve Aura" and released under the banner of Lincoln Studios.

-With Meeten he performs a long-running comedy show in London called Oram & Meeten's Club Fantastico.
+With Meeten, he performs a long-running comedy show in London called Oram & Meeten's Club Fantastico.

-In 2012 Oram and Lowe starred in Ben Wheatley's dark comedy Sightseers.
+In 2012, Oram and Lowe starred in Ben Wheatley's dark comedy Sightseers.
 The film was written by Oram and Lowe with additional material by Amy Jump.